drupal-mentoring/pain-points-of-contribution/README.md

 medium
 Note:
 - KG
 - Need an easier way to communicate?
+In this issue community is exploring options to use some other chat app instead of IRC.
-Waartaa (OSS), Slack, Hipchat are some of the options being discussed in this issue
+Waartaa (OSS), Slack, Hipchat are some of the options being discussed in this issue.